practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/Tau Prolog/README.md

 findall((SH,MV,HH,HB,NI,ST,BE,BB),germany(SH,MV,HH,HB,NI,ST,BE,BB),L).
 ```

 Then press the [ENTER] key at the query's end to start Prolog's computations.
-List _L_ hopefully is then being shown, in this example with all valid results.
+List _L_ hopefully is then being shown after some time, in this example with all valid results.

 We can let Prolog count all resulting color combinations with an expanded query, like this for example: